ICTU/quality-time/docs/src/development.md

 ## Maintenance

+### Python and Javascript dependencies

 Keeping dependencies up-to-date is an important aspect of software maintenance.
 Python (pip) and JavaScript (npm) dependencies are kept up-to-date via the [Dependabot GitHub action](https://github.com/ICTU/quality-time/blob/master/.github/dependabot.yml).

+For Python, we follow the [dependency management practice described by James Bennett](https://www.b-list.org/weblog/2022/may/13/boring-python-dependencies/), to a large extent.

+### Docker images

 Base images used in the Docker containers, and additionally installed software, need to be upgraded by hand from time to time.
 These are: